SAP-archive/C4CODATAAPIDEVGUIDE/README.md

 endswith | /AccountCollection?$filter=endswith(AccountName,'LLC') | All accounts whose AccountName ends with 'LLC'. **_Note that the Property Name has to be specified first_**. startswith | /AccountCollection?$filter=startswith(AccountName,'Porter') | All accounts whose AccountName starts with 'Porter'. **_Similar to endswith note that the Property Name has to be specified first_**.

-For usage of $expand with $filter see the $expand section below.
+Please note that currently C4C OData API **DOES NOT** support usage of String, Date and Math Functions in $filter System Query Option.

 ####$inlinecount